Corban-Dallas/Exfoler/README.md

 # Exfoler

-Exfoler is a macOS app allowing to get actual financial data of assets from external database (through PolygonAPI) and manage & store them in local portfolios.
-Network layer was implemented as separate package (providing support of PolygonAPI in Swift) and was injected in project through protocol.
+MacOS and iOS versions of App which share model layer.
+Application allows to get actual financial data of assets from external database (through PolygonAPI) and manage & store them in local portfolios.
+Network layer was implemented as PolygonAPI injected in application throug AssetsProvider protocol abstraction.
 Stack for macOS version:
 - MVVM
 - SwiftUI